Tips for Starting a Preschool Facility

 Major expenses such as rent, utilities and insurance are often paid monthly or yearly, and some will require the first month in advance.
 Other items such as cleaning supplies and craft supplies will be purchased as needed.

-A budget will take these and other expenses into account based on forecasted operation of the business (for example: number of days the facility will be open; training upgrades anticipated for teachers and staff; cost of curriculum materials).
+A budget will take these and other expenses into account based on anticipated daily expenditures as well as forecasted operation of the business.
+It includes number of days the facility will be open; training upgrades anticipated for teachers and staff; cost of curriculum materials.

 5. Program